c0hen/c0hen.github.io/kubernetes.md

 ### [Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/)

 Labels are key-value pairs that help filtering (API).
 They are intended to be used to specify identifying attributes relevant to users.
-Annotations (key-value pairs) have no validation and are meant for notes, nonidentifying metadata.
+Annotations are key-value pairs that have no validation and are meant for notes, nonidentifying metadata.

 ### Finalizers